apollographql/apollo/docs/source/tutorial/data-source.md

 Apollo data sources provide the best experience for fetching and caching data from REST endpoints, web services, and databases.
 It's a new pattern for loading data from various sources, with built-in support for deduplication, caching, and error handling.

+When layering GraphQL over your REST endpoints, Apollo data sources enable **partial query caching**-––a policy that provides autom atic caching of HTTP requests based on the caching headers returned from the backend and also allows you override the backend cache policy, by providing the option of setting an explicit `ttl` value in your data source.

+In addition, Apollo data sources grants your app a well-structured way of organizing and encapsulating data fetching logic.
+Rather than bloating your resolver functions with logic, you can wrap access to a particular backend data source inside data source classes.

 <h2 id="rest-api">Connect a REST API</h2>

 To get started, install the `apollo-datasource` and `apollo-datasource-rest` packages: